Download the Zero Waste symbol

 Background of our Zero Waste logo

-From the four elements the Zero Waste movement wants to eliminate fire (incineration) and earth (landfill).
+From the four elements of nature the Zero Waste movement wants to eliminate fire (incineration) and earth (landfill).
 The Rainbow is the symbol for the two remaining elements water and light.

 The Rainbow seems linear but is in fact circular (source: Wikipedia), depending on our point of view.
 We also have to change our point of view going from a linear end-to-end to a full circular economy.
 The pot of gold of landfill is not the end of the rainbow but the real pot is inside and is clean water supported by a circular recycling based economy.